mehdidc/feed_forward_vqgan_clip/README.md

 - Thanks to [@chenxwh](https://github.com/chenxwh) and [@andreasjansson](https://github.com/andreasjansson) from [Replicate AI](https://replicate.ai/home) for making and hosting a browser based text to image interface using the model
 - Thanks to the authors of [CLOOB](https://github.com/ml-jku/cloob) for the code and the pre-trained models
 - Thanks to [@crowsonkb](https://github.com/crowsonkb), code/models for CLOOB pre-trained on LAION-400M are based on [cloob-training](https://github.com/crowsonkb/cloob-training)
-- Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors for code/models for CLIP pre-trained on LAION-400M and LAION-2B
+- Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors for CLIP-like code/models pre-trained on LAION-400M and LAION-2B
 - Thanks to CompVis's net2net (https://github.com/CompVis/net2net), it was used to train text to image embedding priors
 - Models were trained on [JURECA-DC](https://www.fz-juelich.de/en/news/archive/press-release/2021/2021-06-23-jureca-dc) supercomputer at Jülich Supercomputing Centre (JSC), many thanks for the compute provided to train the models.